top of page

 Ball Joint Replacement

 Ball joints are usually the first thing to go in a vehicles suspension.
 They are exposed to all sorts of bad weather, dirt, salt, potholes and are under far greater stress than other suspension components.
+As they are not designed for much movement at, any side load applied will wear them out quicker.
+Ball joints replacement can become extremely loose and wobble.
+This makes the steering very difficult and unnerving to drive.

 If you hear or feel a suspension problem, have your vehicles ball joints inspected for a replacement and replace both of them before they completely fail.
+Delaying a ball joint replacement can lead to more parts wearing out trying to compensate for worn ball joints.
+In addition to uneven tire wear and reduced handling and stability, some of the symptoms that may indicate the need for a ball joint replacement include:

 • Excessive vibration or shaking in the steering wheel while driving.